-Some Helpful Gear to Keep in Your Truck
+Helpful Trucking Tools to Keep in Your Truck

 As a Class A CDL truck driver, you need to be prepared for any situation – you never know what’s going to happen on the road!
+That’s were you need to plan ahead and bring the best trucking tools.
 That light bulb that needs changing on a trailer in the middle of the night?
 You’ll need a flashlight.
 Can’t get traction in a parking lot in the middle of winter?
 You’ll need salt to throw down and get going again.
+Here’s a list 14 trucking tools, equipment and gear to get you started:

 - Flashlight – A good flashlight is a definite must for not only using at night, but for when the light is dim and you’re having trouble seeing what you’re working on.